ColiverSEC/Enterprise-IAM-Lab/activedirectory/powershell-for-ad-management.md

 - Schedule PowerShell scripts via Task Scheduler for routine automation
 - Combine with logging to maintain an audit trail
 - Integrate with Active Directory Administrative Center (ADAC) for hybrid GUI/script workflows
+- Use TXT-based scripts for large-scale bulk user creation